stepzen-dev/workshop-graphql-frontend/README.md

 <summary>Show solution</summary>
 <p>

 The GraphQL API endpoint needs to be replaced with the new one, which has a different GraphQL schema that is requesting the data from the actual Github API.
 Also, it takes a value for `github_token` to get your data from Github.
+(Note: no 'Bearer' prefix required)
 // Add url to git commit

 </p>